Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 Navigate to "Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/RatingsApp" folder.

+1. Updating **api-secret-provider-class.yaml**

-1. Update the **"api-secret-provider-class.yaml"** file to reflect the correct value for the following items:
+   Update the **"api-secret-provider-class.yaml"** file to reflect the correct value for the following items:

    - Key Vault name
    - Client ID for the AKS Key Vault Add-on
    - Tenant ID for the subscription.